boscoj2008/boscoj2008.github.io/_pages/about.md

   image: "/images/robot.jpg"
 ---

-I'm a aspiring data scientist and data engineer, experienced with Python, SQL and R programming.
-I specialize in computer vision, image processing and machine learning techniques.
-I love working on projects together, so feel free to reach out for collaboration!
+👋 I’m a postdoctoral researcher with a PhD in Natural Language Processing (NLP).
+My research focuses on advancing machine learning methods for language understanding, generation, and representation.

+I’m skilled in Python, SQL, and R, and bring hands-on experience in data science, data engineering, computer vision, and image processing.
+I’m passionate about turning complex data challenges into impactful, real-world solutions.

+I love collaborating on innovative projects at the intersection of AI, data, and language — so feel free to reach out if you’d like to connect or work together!